-How Martin Searle Solicitors acted for a Professional Deputy to ensure that fair employment law procedures were used to resolve a workplace conflict for a vulnerable client.
+How our expert Employment Law team based in our Brighton office acted for a Professional Deputy to ensure that fair Employment Law procedures were used to resolve a workplace conflict for a vulnerable client

-Richard has an acquired brain injury and requires 24 hour round-the-clock care from a team of specialist support workers.
-His Professional Deputy, Sue instructed us to deal with a tricky situation with his carers.
+Richard has an acquired brain injury and requires 24 hour round-the-clock care at his home in South Wales from a team of specialist support workers.
+His Professional Deputy, Sue, instructed us to deal with a tricky situation with his carers.

 Richard’s carers are a similar age to Richard and he regards them as his friends.
-Many are Richard and his family’s friends on Facebook.
+Many are friends with Richard and his family on Facebook.

 Richard’s brother Phil discovered that Leanne, one of the carers, had posted on her Facebook profile “thank God it’s Friday”…”I have had enough with this place”.